 |i -||Transfer of data to countries outside of the EU territory|

 To be able to fulfil the purposes listed under clauses e and f, it is necessary to exchange the data between affiliated companies and responsible sales and service partners within Germany, within the EU and across EU boundaries and such exchange is stipulated by contract.
 The data of interested parties, exhibitors, visitors, journalists or users of the website is therefore transferred to service partners within Germany, within the EU and across EU boundaries.
-Data are only transferred to countries outside EU boundaries, if these countries have a corresponding data protection agreement to that effect that this agreement ensures a data protection level similar to that within the EU (e.g. The Privacy Shield Agreement with the United States of America and/or the Binding Corporate Rules).
+Data are only transferred to countries outside EU boundaries, if these countries have a corresponding data protection agreement to that effect that this agreement ensures a data protection level similar to that within the EU (e.g. EU Standard Contractual Clauses and/or the Binding Corporate Rules).
+If a visitor permits an exhibitor to scan the barcode on their ticket, the visitor's registration details may be shared with that exhibitor, irregardless of whether the exhibitor is from Germany, another EU country or elsewhere in the world.

 Some of our websites may have links to the websites of other companies and organisations.
 In view of the fact that we have no responsibility for these sites, we recommend that you read the information about data protection at these sites in detail.